Alison Entrekin

-Alison Entrekin is an Australian literary translator known for her translations of Brazilian and Portuguese literature into English.
+Alison Entrekin ORB is an Australian literary translator known for her translations of Brazilian and Portuguese literature into English.
 She has translated over forty books, including works by Chico Buarque, Paulo Lins, José Mauro de Vasconcelos, Cristóvão Tezza, and Clarice Lispector.

 Early life and education

 Entrekin studied creative writing in Perth before pursuing literary translation in Brazil, where she lived for 24 years before returning to Australia.

 Career

 Entrekin began her literary translation career in the early 2000s.
 Her first major work was the English translation of City of God by Paulo Lins, published in 2004.
 She also translated Budapest by Chico Buarque, which was shortlisted for the 2005 Independent Foreign Fiction Prize.

 Her translation of My Sweet Orange Tree by José Mauro de Vasconcelos was published in 2008.
 In 2012, she translated The Eternal Son by Cristóvão Tezza, which was shortlisted for the 2012 IMPAC Dublin Literary Award.
 The same year, she published her translation of Clarice Lispector’s Near to the Wild Heart, shortlisted for the 2013 PEN America Translation Prize.

-Her current major project is a new English translation of João Guimarães Rosa’s Grande Sertão: Veredas (Great Sertão: Meanderings).
+Her current major project is a new English translation of João Guimarães Rosa’s Grande Sertão: Veredas.
 She was sought by the agency representing the author's heirs in 2014 with an offer to do a new translation of the book; the first one (titled The Devil to Pay in the Backlands) was made in 1965 by Harriet de Onís.
 The first translation was criticized for not conveying the inventiveness of Rosa's language, who worked with the regionalisms and syntax of the people from the Sertão and created new words.
 Entrekin got a funding grant from Itaú Cultural foundation to undertake the project and took ten years working on the new translation.

-An excerpt of this translation won the 2022 AAWP Translators' Prize, and the full translation is scheduled to be published by Simon & Schuster in 2026 under the title Vastlands: The Crossing.
+An excerpt of this translation won the 2022 AAWP Translators' Prize, and the full translation is scheduled to be published by Simon & Schuster in 2027 under the title Vastlands: The Crossing.

 Entrekin’s shorter works and translations have appeared in journals and magazines including Words Without Borders, Granta, Modern Poetry in Translation, Wasafiri and The White Review.